-... the organization has committed to adopting Scrum, and is now transitioning to Scrum to guide the conception and realization of its products.
-But Scrum is considerably different than traditional organizations, and questions arise about whither traditional organizational roles.
-Those who were comfortable with management roles in traditional product development now seek analogues in a Scrum culture.
-Management has a particularly visible presence in large organizations that produce multiple products, but also carry influence in traditional organizations of all sizes.
-Their responsibilities overlap with those of Scrum roles and an imminent dilemma becomes clear as the organization deliberates the extent of management control, or whether there should be management at all.
+... the organization has committed to adopting Scrum, and is now starting to use Scrum to guide the conception and realization of its products.
+But Scrum is considerably different than traditional organizational structures, and questions arise about whither traditional organizational roles.
+Those who were comfortable with management roles in traditional product development now seek analogues in the Scrum culture.
+Management has a particularly visible presence in large organizations that produce multiple products, but also carries influence in traditional organizations of all sizes.
+Management responsibilities overlap with those of Scrum roles.
+An imminent dilemma becomes clear as the organization deliberates the extent of management control, or whether there should be management at all.

 ✥ ✥ ✥